 Sierra Vista, AZ

 Cochise College is a public college with campuses in Douglas and Sierra Vista.
 It aims to provide accessible educational opportunities for a diverse population.
 As a result, students attend college to build meaningful careers through lifelong learning.
 The college is recognized nationally for its cost, high success rate, and return on investment.
-The college is a member of the Western Undergraduate Exchange (WUE) program.
-Under this program, it offers a reduced tuition rate of 150% of in-state tuition.
-The college also awards grants for qualified traditional and nontraditional undergraduate students, including low-income students who demonstrate financial need.
+The college is a Western Undergraduate Exchange (WUE) program member.
+This program offers a reduced tuition rate of 150% of in-state tuition.
+The college also awards grants to qualified traditional and nontraditional undergraduate students, including low-income students who demonstrate financial need.
 The Pell Grant is awarded based on information provided on FAFSA’s student aid report and a student’s enrollment status.

 #5 College of Southern Maryland